-- a) A Deputy Returning Officer to coordinate supplies, liaise with each Ballot Clerk, and serve as the Town of Milton's Election main contact for the institution (longterm care home) or retirement home. - b) A Ballot Officer, for each cohort or section within the institution (long-term care home) or retirement home, to issue ballots and assist electors who may need help marking their ballot.
+- (a) A Designated Election Official to coordinate necessary logistics supplies and serve as the Town of Milton's Election main contact for the institution (long-term care home) or retirement home. - (b) A Designated Election Official, if needed, for each cohort or section within the institution (long-term care home) or retirement home, to issue ballots and assist electors who may need help marking their ballot.

-6. Voting
+5.6 Voting